AnTheMaker/GoodBots/README.md

     ├── facebookbot.ips
     │   IP-Addesses used by the Facebook Link-Preview Bot │
+    ├── fastly.ips
+    │   IP-Addesses used by the Fastly CDN
+    │
     ├── freshpingbot.ips
     │   IP-Addesses used by the Freshping Bot
     │